-Test of sales invoices also disclosed the following matters:
+Test of sales invoices disclosed the following matters:

-- Operation reports are not signed by the preparer and reviewer. - Agent's name was not indicated in the "Authorized Print Name" stamped on the MCO report. - The tariff code is not clear as to the applicable rate for transshipment of empty containers.
+- Two vessel entries were not billed as of September 30, 2016. - Operation reports were not signed by the preparer and reviewer. - The tariff code is not clear as to the applicable rate for transshipment of empty containers.

-Recommendation: Invoice computations should be reviewed prior to being sent.
+Recommendation: Vessel entries reported in the Harbor Master Report should be reconciled monthly with the invoices issued and any discrepancy should be investigated timely.
 Operation reports should be signed by the preparer and reviewer.
-Agent's name should be indicated in the MCO report.
 The demurrage rate for transshipped empty containers should be specified in the tariff code.